 Planning your wedding means making numerous decisions.
 Some are easy and while others need planning and thinking.
-Mixed into the many questions is often: “How long should a wedding reception be?”
+Mixed into the many questions is often: “How long should a wedding reception be?” or “is the wedding reception before the wedding”?
 The answer to this will vary depending on the couple, but in most cases, the simple answer is generally 4 hours – which is the industry standard for most event venues.

 Planning Your Wedding Reception